-The Network for Integrating Bioinformatics into Life Sciences Education (NIBLSE; pronounced "nibbles") is a National Science Foundation (NSF) Research Coordination Network for Undergraduate Biology Education (RCN-UBE).
-NIBLSE was formed in 2014.
+The Network for Integrating Bioinformatics into Life Sciences Education (NIBLSE; pronounced "nibbles") is a National Science Foundation Research Coordination Network for Undergraduate Biology Education formed in 2014.
 The long-term goal of NIBLSE is to establish bioinformatics as an essential component of undergraduate life sciences education by creating a permanent network of investigators to articulate a shared vision of the extent to which, and how best to, integrate bioinformatics into life sciences curricula.
 Specific objectives of the Network include identification of best practices for (1) preparation of students for bioinformatics instruction; (2) integration of bioinformatics into life science curriculum at all levels; (3) assessment of outcomes; and (4) preparation of faculty trained in life sciences to deliver curriculum in bioinformatics.

 NIBLSE Leadership Team

 Adam Kleinschmit, University of Dubuque

 William Morgan, College of Wooster

 Accelerating STEM Education Reform: Linked Communities of Practice Promote Creation of Open Educational Resources and Sustainable Professional Development.

 Kleinschmit AJ, Rosenwald A, Ryder EF, Donovan S, Murdoch B, Grandgenett NF, Pauley M, Triplett E, Tapprich W, Morgan W. 2023.